-At SLISR, Prefects are nominated to support the school leadership team and administration in helping ensure that the school runs smoothly.
-In addition to building valuable student leadership skills, confidence and communication, the Prefect body provide a bot up leadership.
-The body play an important supportive role in the following areas:
+At SLISR, prefects are nominated to support the school leadership team and administration to ensure that the school runs smoothly.
+In addition to building valuable student leadership skills, confidence and communication, the Prefect body provides a BOT up leadership.
+The body plays an important supportive role in the following areas:

 1. They monitor students’ sanitation and cleanliness

 2. They collaborate with the sports teacher in organising sports teams and activities

 3. They coordinate student-led entertainment activities for the student body